smartmakers/drivers/README.md

 This includes, for example, information about the driver'S name, author, as well as the devices supported by this driver.
 See [here](docs/metadata.md) for more information about driver metadata.

-## Driver Capability Levels

-IoT devices vary greatly in their capabilities depending on the use case and the required functionality.
-Some devices simply send a set of measurements, e.g. temperature and humidity, on a regular schedule.
-More advanced devices bridge other protocols, e.g. ModBus or MBus, and need to split the other protocol's payload into multiple LoRa messages.
-Another commonly supported feature is configuration by downlinks, or sending batch messages, where the  devices collects data over time and sends multiple measurements of the same physical phenomenon at different times, together in a single uplink.

-To make full use of all of the features in any of these devices, considerably effort needs to be spent on the server side.
-Anything that the server side does not support is less accessible to the user, or possible even entirely inaccessible.
-This inherently results in a certain amount of complexity in the code which supports the features on the server side.

-However, for drivers for simpler devices, this added complexity might not even be desirable, considering the device itself couldn't make use of any of the advanced features.

-The thingsHub uses the concept of Driver Capability Levels to allow for such simple and complex drivers to coexist in the same system and to be behave sensibly and predictably.
-Driver Capability Levels are described in-depth [here](docs/capabilities.md).

-Note that while Driver Capability levels provide a rough understanding of a driver's capabilities, they should not be seen as a measurement of a driver's maturity or the completeness of a driver's support for the device's features.
-The Driver Capability Level should rather be seen as a contract between the driver and the system that defines how data processed by the driver should be handled by the system and vice versa.

 ## Driver Schemas